Student Success Center

 The Student Success Center strives to help students succeed in their studies, graduate from USC Upstate in a timely manner, and begin a career or graduate study.

-Provides students with the tools and resources needed to make a smooth transition into college.
+Academic Support provides students with the tools and resources needed to make a smooth transition into college.
 Free tutoring, Supplemental Instruction for selected traditionally difficult courses, facilitation of study groups, one-on-one consultations, and referrals to other services are offered to assist students with their daily academic needs.
 Academic Support also offers various workshops and seminars on study skills, time management, note taking and reading strategies.
+More about Academic Support

 Our advisers are a team of professional advisors who serve first-year students, student athletes, and undeclared students with an emphasis on mentorship and academic success.
 They also provide services to students who are on academic probation as well as outreach and assistance to students who are questioning their choice of major.